 You can pay your fees in the following ways.

-200 UCAS Tariff Points from a minimum of 2 A levels (or equivalent).
-3 GCSEs at grade C or above, including English and Mathematics or Science
+80 UCAS tariff points from a minimum of 2 A levels (or equivalent).
+3 GCSEs at grade C or above, including English and Mathematics or Science.

 Important additional notes

 Our published entry requirements are a guide only and our decision will be based on your overall suitability for the course as well as whether you meet the minimum entry requirements.
 Other equivalent qualifications may be accepted for entry to this course, please email firstname.lastname@example.org for further information.

 All tariff points must come from A levels.
 Points from AS levels cannot be counted towards the total tariff points required for entry to this course.

 Full-time, sandwich-thick undergraduate (3 years, 4 years with placement)